 Pickup Soccer & Casual Play

-- Cal Anderson Park (official site) (Capitol Hill; 1635 11th Ave; Light Rail to Capitol Hill station) — Free artificial turf pitch, see morning and evening pickup.
+- Cal Anderson Park (official site) (Capitol Hill) – Free artificial turf pitch, see morning and evening pickup.

 - Miller Playfield – Open play, frequent group meetups via Seattle Pickup Soccer (Facebook).